-2.01 The LS INTER T1 card accepts up to four DS-1 (1.544 Mb/s) signals in bipolar line coding format and multiplexes these channels into a single unipolar DS-2 (6.312 Mb/s) data channel.
-The T1C Low-Speed Interface card accepts up to two T1C (3.152 Mb/s) data channels in bipolar format and likewise converts these into a unipolar DS-2 data channel.

-2.02 Industry-standard electrical interface for Tl or TlC data channels is AMI (Alternate Mark Inversion) line coding.
-All LS INTER T1 and T1C cards are equipped for AMI line coding and decoding.
-However, the CCA161G2 LS INTER T1 card is equipped with channel selectable AMI or B8ZS (Bipolar with Eight Zero Substitution) line coding.
-B8ZS has been adopted in an attempt to provide a uniquely identifiable data pattern, which can be substituted for eight or more consecutive zeros, to maintain line activity to facilitate clock recovery.
+- 2.01 The LS INTER T1 card accepts up to four DS-1 (1.544 Mb/s) signals in bipolar line coding format and multiplexes these channels into a single unipolar DS-2 (6.312 Mb/s) data channel.
+The T1C Low-Speed Interface card accepts up to two T1C (3.152 Mb/s) data channels in bipolar format and likewise converts these into a unipolar DS-2 data channel. - Industry-standard electrical interface for Tl or TlC data channels is AMI (Alternate Mark Inversion) line coding.
+All Tl and TlC Low-Speed Interface cards are equipped for AMI line coding and decoding.
+However, the CCA161G2 LS INTER T1 card is equipped with channel selectable AMI or B8ZS line coding.
+B8ZS (Bipolar with Eight Zero Substitution) has been adopted in an attempt to provide a uniquely identifiable data pattern, which can be substituted for eight or more consecutive zeros, to maintain line activity to facilitate clock recovery.
 B8ZS line coding is typically employed in Tl applications involving data or integrated voice/data transmission via Tl carrier.
 The CCA161G2 card may be used in any combination with other Low-Speed cards when the AMI option is selected.
-When used with the B8ZS option selected in a particular slot at one end, the corresponding slot on the far end should also have a CCA161G2 card with the same option selected.

-2.03 Each Low-Speed Interface card contains transmit and receive, main and standby circuitry.
-In the event of M12 MULDEM failure, the Control MPU will initiate a switch to internal redundant transmit and/or receive MULDEM circuits, to preserve DS-2 transmission integrity.
-An optional Maintenance Interface card can be inserted into a special bridge slot position to allow traffic to be transferred to a spare Low-Speed Interface card.
-Special test circuits allow the replacement card to be thoroughly tested off line, via DS-2 loopback or bridged to receive traffic, prior to in-service operation.
+When used with the B8ZS option selected in a particular slot at one end, the corresponding slot on the far end should also have a CCA161G2 card with the same option selected. - 2.03 Each Low-Speed Interface card contains transmit and receive, main and standby circuitry.
+In the event of M12 MULDEM (DS-1 to DS-2 Multiplexer/Demultiplexer) failure, the Control MPU will initiate a switch to internal redundant transmit and/or receive MULDEM circuits, to preserve DS-2 transmission integrity.
+A Maintenance Interface card is used for replacing a bad low-speed

-2.04 If a previously active T1 or T1C channel becomes inactive (as indicated by 175 consecutive zeros + 75 zeros) due typically to equipment failures external to the 828A/828AF, an AIS (Alarm Indication Signal) is routed from the Low-Speed Interface card to down-line equipment.
-CCA050G1 provides an all ones AIS.
-On CCA124G1 and CCA161G2, an all ones or all zeros AIS is selectable.
+- card or MPU card without losing traffic.
+A Maintenance Interface card can be inserted into a special bridge slot position to allow traffic to be transferred to a spare low-speed interface card.
+Special test circuits allow the replacement card to be thoroughly tested off line, via DS-2 loopback or bridged to receive traffic, prior to in-service operation. - 2.04 If a previously active T1 or T1C channel becomes inactive (as indicated by 175 consecutive zeros + 75 zeros) due typically to equipment failures external to the 828A/828AF, an AIS (Alarm Indication Signal) is routed from the Low-Speed Interface card to down-line equipment.
+CCA050Gl provides an all ones AIS.
+On CCA124Gl an all ones or all zeros AIS is selectable.
 The all zeros AIS will cause down-line activity detectors to activate.
-The all ones blue signal suppresses down-line activity detectors and maintains line activity necessary for network timing synchronization.

-2.05 The transmit circuitry of the LS INTER T1 or T1C card performs the following unit-level functions within the 828A/828AF:
+The all ones blue signal suppresses downline activity detectors and maintains line activity necessary for network timing synchronization. - 2.05 The transmit circuitry of the LS INTER T1 or T1C card performs the following unit-level functions within the 828A/828AF: - a.
+Converts incoming T1 or T1C bipolar line-coded channels into unipolar data channels. - b.
+Extracts transmit clock timing from incoming data transitions. - c.
+Synchronizes T1 channels to a common master clock rate, using bit stuffing techniques. - d.
+Multiplexes four T1 (1.544 Mb/s) or two T1C (3.152 Mb/s) data channels, and associated overhead channel, to facilitate far-end demultiplexing, into a single DS-2 (6.312 Mb/s) composite data channel.